Transaction Retry Architecture With Retry Coordinator

 Introduction

 In a distributed microservices architecture, transactions often span multiple services and databases, making them susceptible to failures, timeouts, and pauses.
 The StackSaga framework addresses this challenge with a robust transaction retry subsystem that ensures reliability and consistency without risking duplicate processing or conflicts.
-This subsystem is designed to detect paused transactions and re-invoke them safely across a cluster of microservice instances, using a combination of token ring partitioning, RSocket communication, and time-windowed publishing.
-This architecture allows StackSaga to maintain high availability and resilience, even in the face of transient failures or network issues, while ensuring that transactions are processed exactly once.

 Scope of This Document